-Simvastatin is being tested as a treatment to reduce progression in secondary progressive MS (SPMS).
-It is currently used to lower the level of cholesterol in the blood.
+Simvastatin was tested as a treatment to reduce progression in secondary progressive MS (SPMS).
+It's currently used to lower the level of cholesterol in the blood.

 How does simvastatin work?